An Eater’s Guide to Dining and Drinking in Las Vegas

 Eater publishes tons of different maps and guides that detail the top places and things to eat and drink in Las Vegas.
 Below, we cherry-pick the most important points from some of our most popular maps.

-Essential Restaurants: When you need to narrow down the Essential 38, hit up Raku for extraordinary Japanese small plates served late, Herbs and Rye for its Old Vegas charm, La Strega for some of the best Italian fare in the city, and Other Mama, the raw bar and casual libation spot on the west side.
-On the Strip, you can never go wrong with Joël Robuchon at the MGM Grand (if you have deep pockets), Bazaar Meat by José Andrés at the Sahara, or Wolfgang Puck’s Spago with its stunning views of the Fountains at Bellagio.
+Essential Restaurants: When you need to narrow down the Essential 38 on the Las Vegas Strip, you can never go wrong with Joël Robuchon at the MGM Grand (if you have deep pockets), Bazaar Meat by José Andrés at the Sahara, or Don’s Prime steakhouse at the Fontainebleau.

 Pizza: Tony Gemignani dominates the pizza scene in Las Vegas with two Pizza Rocks, the gems of the pizza map.
-On the Strip, head to The Pizzeria (a.k.a.
+On the Strip, head to the Pizzeria (a.k.a.
 “Secret Pizza”) at the Cosmopolitan of Las Vegas for late-night cravings.
 Downtown, seek out slices at both Good Pie and Evel Pie.
+In Chinatown, make a point of visiting Double Zero Pie and Pub .
+Or seek out legendary Pizzaiolo John Arena’s New York pizza at Metro Pizza.

 Sushi: The most essential sushi spot on our sushi map?
 Yui Edomae, where Gen Mizoguchi uses fish flown in from Japan for his omotenashi style of serving nigiri and omakase, or one of the toughest reservations to get, Kabuto.
-Of course, Nobu Matsuhisa and Masaharu Morimoto have locations on the Strip.
+Discover high-end kaiseke and omakase at Kame Omakase.
+And venture sky-high for a stellar sushi experience with a view at Ito at Fontainebleau.

 Bars and Lounges: Your best bet for a great cocktail?
-Downtown Cocktail Room with its expertly made drinks.
-On the Strip, go to Rosina at the Palazzo for Champagne or a secret cocktail menu, or the Chandelier Bar with its three levels wrapped in 2 million beads at the Cosmopolitan of Las Vegas.
-For beer, head to the Gateway District’s Silver Stamp or Atomic Liquors in Downtown Las Vegas.
+Liquid Diet for its ever-changing selection of innovative cocktails, or Stray Pirate for its indulgent twists on tropical classics in an underwater-style bar.
+On the Strip, go to Rosina at the Palazzo for Champagne or a secret cocktail menu, or the Chandelier with its three levels wrapped in two million beads at the Cosmopolitan of Las Vegas.
 Consider this a decent starting point on the Essential Bars map.

 Brunch: Las Vegas owns brunch, with options available to suit just about every whim.
-Try Bardot Brasserie for an eggs Benedict riff made with waffles and duck confit or Border Grill for Mexican fare for breakfast or Lavo Italian Restaurant for a chaotic party brunch that only Vegas could pull off.
+Try Bardot Brasserie for an eggs Benedict riff made with waffles and duck confit or the Pepper Club for ube French toast.
+Chef Lorena Garcia puts together a daily brunch with Latin American-inspired food at Chica.

 Las Vegas Food ‘Hoods to Know